r0r0x-xx/AeroSpace-Cybersecurity/README.md

 - Uplink: This allows the transmission of commands and configurations from ground stations to the satellite.
 It is designed for high reliability through redundancy and coding techniques.
 - Downlink: This facilitates the transmission of data collected by the satellite, including telemetry and scientific data, to ground stations.
 It is optimized to minimize data loss and maximize transfer speed.

-- Direct Link communication: A satellite communicates directly with a ground station or user terminal without any intermediary devices.
+- Direct link communication: A satellite communicates directly with a ground station or user terminal without any intermediary devices.
-- Relay Satellite communication: This method involves communication between ground stations through an intermediary satellite.
+- Relay satellite communication: This method involves communication between ground stations through an intermediary satellite.
 It is often used in broadcasting and large-scale communication networks.
-- Inter-Satellite communication: In this type, satellites exchange data with one another.
+- Inter-satellite communication: In this type, satellites exchange data with one another.
 This is commonly seen in satellite constellations or mesh networks, which facilitate data relay or improve coverage.

-**Satellite radio frequencies** are portions of the electromagnetic spectrum used for communication between satellites and ground stations, as well as among satellites.
+**Satellite radio frequencies**: They are portions of the electromagnetic spectrum used for communication between satellites and ground stations, as well as among satellites.
 These frequencies enable the transmission of telemetry signals, commands, scientific data, navigation information, and general communications.

 - L-Band (1–2 GHz):  Primarily used for Global Navigation Satellite Systems (GNSS) like GPS and Galileo, as well as mobile satellite communications and satellite tracking systems.
 Provides good atmospheric penetration and is less susceptible to rain fade.
 However, it has limited data transmission capacity, making it suitable for low-bandwidth applications.
 - S-Band (2–4 GHz): Commonly used in satellite communications for both commercial and military applications, including telemetry and data relay.
 Robust under adverse weather conditions, suitable for low-capacity data transfers, and offers reliable performance for Low Earth Orbit (LEO) and Medium Earth Orbit (MEO) satellites.